jdewilde1997/Bluetooth-connection-with-rfid-uid-reader/README.md

 sudo pip install pybluez

+## Python 3

+sudo apt-get update

+sudo apt-get install python3 python-dev ipython

+sudo apt-get install bluetooth libbluetooth-dev

+sudo python3 -m pip install pybluez

 # How to trust your client to your server

 client/server:

-open bluetoothctl in your pi
+open bluetoothctl in your pi using:

+sudo bluetoothctl

+then follow these instructions:

-server:
+## server:

 1: discovery on

 4: trust [device client]

-client:
+## client:

 2: scan on